‘America First’ on the ropes as Biden eyes Obama officials, never-Trumpers for Cabinet

 Daniel Hoffman, a former CIA officer and Moscow station chief, said Wednesday that predictions of a major shift from both sides are off the mark.

-“It’s always ‘America first,’” said Mr. Hoffman, who writes an occasional column for The Washington Times.
-“We were America first back when my grandfather fought in World War I, that was America First when they went over there to protect their new country, America.”
+“It’s always ‘America First,’” said Mr. Hoffman, who writes an occasional column for The Washington Times.
+“We were America First back when my grandfather fought in World War I. That was America First when they went over there to protect their new country, America.

-“It’s just a question of how you approach it,” Mr. Hoffman added.
-“Biden’s approach is going to be to work more collaboratively with allies and to keep some disagreements — such as frustration that the Germans don’t pay enough for NATO or that the South Koreans don’t pay enough to support U.S. troops —those things will be kept behind the scenes.”
+“It’s just a question of how you approach it,” Mr. Hoffman said.
+“Biden’s approach is going to be to work more collaboratively with allies and to keep some disagreements — such as frustration that the Germans don’t pay enough for NATO or that the South Koreans don’t pay enough to support U.S. troops — those things will be kept behind the scenes.”

-While there are uncertainties about the future of U.S. policy toward Iran, Mr. Hoffman asserted that Mr. Biden strongly favors international partnerships.
+Despite uncertainties about the U.S. policy toward Iran, Mr. Hoffman said, Mr. Biden strongly favors international partnerships.

 “He’s going to be really focused on shoring up alliances,” Mr. Hoffman said, “because he gets the core issues that Russia has always tried to undermine our relationship with NATO and that China wants to drive a wedge between the U.S. and our allies in Asia.”

 Mr. Hoffman added: “I think Biden understands that China’s economic predation all over the world impacts our workers in the United States.
-I think he understands that Chinese state-backed companies steal intellectual property from America and its allies, and conduct espionage — I mean full-throttled espionage — against the United States.”
+I think he understands that Chinese state-backed companies steal intellectual property from America and its allies, and conduct espionage — I mean full-throttled espionage — against the United States.

 “Biden’s advisers, all the ones I know at least, get that totally,” Mr. Hoffman said.
-“The question is, What kind of policy do they conceive?”
+“The question is: What kind of policy do they conceive?”

 Sign up for Daily Newsletters